alttabs/like-button-dotnet/README.md

   - This feature needs to be easily added to an article.
   - The “Like” button serves two primary use cases:
-    - When a user visits an article, a like button is rendered and displays the total number of likes -When a user clicks the like button, the count increments by one.
+    - When a user visits an article, a like button is rendered and displays the total number of likes
+    - When a user clicks the like button, the count increments by one.
   - How would the client-side, server-side + database be strucutured?

 ## Bonus challenge